Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [41] But the Lord answered and said to her, Martha, Martha, you are distracted and disturbed about many;

 Comments Luke 10:41 Give attention to the last part of the verse.
-We all are distracted about many things to do; but one thing all humans should think first, give thanks to the Lord and look for the way that you can serve the Lord, both physical and spiritual, in moments when you cannot do physical for the Lord then you can glorify the Lord with all your heart.
+We all are distracted by many things to do, but one thing all humans should think first: give thanks to the Lord and look for the way that you can serve the Lord, both physically and spiritually, and in moments when you cannot do physically for the Lord then you can glorify the Lord with all your heart.

 [42] but little is demanded, not much; for Mary has chosen the good portion, which will not be taken away from her.